-A trust is a legal entity you can create for the benefit of yourself and/or others which holds and distributes assets you put into it according to state law and the terms of the trust itself.
+A trust is a legal entity you can create for the benefit of yourself or others which holds and distributes assets you put into it according to state law and the terms of the trust itself.
 So what the heck does that mean?
 It means that a trust is an extremely flexible estate planning tool.
 There are many different kinds of trusts which can be used to accomplish an amazing array of goals from tax planning, to legacy building, to asset protection.

 Many of our clients, if they are interested in a trust when they first approach us, are thinking of a revocable living trust.
 A revocable living trust is a very flexible estate planning strategy which serves, in many ways, as a will substitute.
-Allowing you to accomplish your goals with little or no court intervention and to do so without sharing the details with the world through a probate process:
+A trust allows you to accomplish your goals with little or no court intervention and to do so without sharing the details with the world through a probate process:

 For some, the probate process can be sluggish, unnecessarily costly, and lack a desired level of privacy.
-For these reasons, many people desire to arrange their affairs so that their family and loved ones do not have to go through probate.
+For these reasons, many people arrange their affairs so that their family and loved ones do not have to go through probate.
 A Revocable Living Trust provides a comprehensive alternative to the probate process.
 This trust can pass your assets to your intended beneficiaries without court intervention.

 Providing for Incapacity